INNOVATION & PIPELINE

 For the treatment of Major Depressive Disorder

 MIN-117, our antidepressant drug candidate, has a differentiated mechanism of action targeting adrenergic alpha 1a, alpha 1b, 5-HT1A, 5-HT2A receptors, serotonin and the dopamine transporter.
-We are developing MIN-117 to treat patients suffering from MDD, the most prominent subtype of depression.
+We are developing MIN-117 to address unmet medical needs in patients suffering from MDD and presenting with anxio-depressive symptoms.

 Patients suffering from MDD experience feelings of sadness, loss, anger or frustration that interfere with their ability to carry out and enjoy once-pleasurable activities.
 While suicide is the leading cause of death in those with MDD, other factors, such as changes in immune function and susceptibility to disease, can also lead to early mortality.